makohda/IDRC_first_step_course_2018/README.md

 Exam.
 In other words, homework.
 But, don't move data to your home!
 Solve our 200 cases, include many unknown cases.
 Patient ID are removed.
 No hint.
 Most of cases are easy.
 Some cases are quit difficult.
 I solved all the cases.
 Happy to see your excellent result :satisfied:

+___

+Under construction

-## tips: using memory, avoid using disk for speeding up
+## tips: using memory, avoid using slow hard disk for speeding up
 We did alignment using bwa program previously.
 As you can see, the bwa command was long, and included samtools command.
 This is done by "|". **Pipe**. "|" connects two command.
 In previous command, connected bwa and samtools.
 The result of bwa aligned data passed to samtools.
 This is very important.
 Why?
 If we used "|", we can use memory space instead of writing data to the very slow hard disk.
 Memory speed is extrem faster than hard disk.
-Let's experience.
+Let's experience (but, if you used small data, you can't feel it).
 ```
 $ bwa mem -t4 -M \
               -R "@RG\tID:FLOWCELLID\tSM:DRR006760_chr1\tPL:illumina\tLB:DRR006760_chr1_library_1" \